Yangqin0607/learngit/readme.txt

-a Git add  is a distributed version control system. b Git ne is free software
+a Git add  is a distributed version control system.ccc b Git ne is free software  dddd